jknetl/java-se-exercises/essential-classes/basic-io/README.md

 unbuffered IO and write ouput into byte stream.

 #### exercise 2
-Write a program which will create own type of Character stream on top of InputStream using a bridge, It will "encrypt" the content using simple ceasar cipher.
+Write a program which will create own type of Character stream on top of InputStream using a bridge, It will be decrypting stream using simple ceasar cipher.
+In order to verify that your stream decrypts correctly you can try decrypt file `src/main/resources/encrypted` with shift 7 (you should see meaningful text).
+Note that encrypted text encrypts only alphabetic characters.
-Implement also decrypting stream on top of Output stream using a bridge.
-Then write encrypted message using stream and try to decrypt it using your stream.
+Implement also encrypting stream on top of Output stream using a bridge.
+Then write encrypted message using stream.
 Then read it using simple file reader, you should get encrypted text.

 #### exercise 3
 Write program which will store simple data types into data stream.
 Implement a reader which will read primitive data types from stream.